FilipStenbeck/symbaroum/README.md

 # symbaroum
-Using contentful as CMS to build a place to store my symparoum rpg campaign
+Using contentful as CMS to build a place to store my symparoum rpg campaign.